 - The ATO have created a page listing the steps that employers need to take to prepare for the JobKeeper Payment, including links to some of the relevant forms.
-Additional details on how to enrol and apply are available here.

 - It is clear that having access to the ATO Business Portal via MyGovID authentication method (different to MyGov) is going to be critical for employers.
 If you need assistance with setting up MyGovID please refer to our article outlining the necessary steps or give us a call.